 Steve is survived by his significant other, Kathy Mock of Grundy Center; children Jason (Monica) Kopsa of Stevensville, MT, Meggan Kopsa, Lauren Kopsa, and Sam Kopsa, all of Grundy Center; grandchildren Rylee, Cassi, Emily, Bexley, and Adalee.
 He was preceded in death by his parents.

-To send flowers to the family or plant a tree in memory of Steven "Steve" H. Kopsa, please visit our floral store.
+To send flowers to Steven "Steve" H. Kopsa's family, please visit our floral store.